 The bottom line for this season is that after making its debut at the tail end of last season, Peacock is back for its first full season of Premier League coverage.
 One hundred and seventy five games in all, exclusively streaming.
 Premier League Pass from NBC Sports Gold is no more.

-So while Roku and Amazon are purposely delaying the availability of Peacock on their devices, fans of Premier League clubs again have to pivot to make sure they can watch the top-flight league.
+So while Amazon is purposely delaying the availability of Peacock on their devices, fans of Premier League clubs again have to pivot to make sure they can watch the top-flight league.
 For those that may remember, soccer fans had to scramble in 2013 when many TV providers didn’t make Premier League Extra Time available at first, which were the overflow channels that aired Premier League matches.
 It took several weeks of fans campaigning (including writing letters and making phone calls) to AT&T, Comcast, DISH, TimeWarner and Verizon, among others, before the media giants made the channels available to consumers.

 Fans of Premier League clubs in the United States have had to overcome technical obstacles in the past.
 And we’ll continue to do it in the present and the future.
 If something is worth fighting for, we will do it.

-Roku and Amazon Fire TV issues aside, there are several ways to watch your favorite club this season.
+Amazon Fire TV issues aside, there are several ways to watch your favorite club this season.

 How to watch Premier League on Peacock